OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 ---
 title: 'Return data from a script to an automatically-run Power Automate flow'
-description: 'A tutorial about running Office Scripts for Excel on the web through Power Automate when mail is received and passing flow data to the script.' ms.date: 12/15/2020
+description: 'A tutorial about running Office Scripts for Excel on the web through Power Automate to send reminder emails.' ms.date: 12/15/2020
 localization_priority: Priority
 ---

 # Return data from a script to an automatically-run Power Automate flow (preview)

-This tutorial teaches you how to return information an Office Script for Excel on the web as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
+This tutorial teaches you how to return information from an Office Script for Excel on the web as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
 You'll make a script that looks through a schedule and works with a flow to send reminder emails.
 This flow will run on a regular schedule, providing these reminders on your behalf.

 > [!TIP]
 > If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
 If you are new to Power Automate, we recommend starting with the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) and [Pass data to scripts in an automatically-run Power Automate flow](excel-power-automate-trigger.md) tutorials.
 [Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).